SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 *R0:*

-In stereo vision, we aim to make the left and right images line up perfectly, so when you draw a horizontal line across them, you're seeing the same objects aligned with each other.
+In stereo vision, the aim is to make the left and right images line up perfectly, so that draws a horizontal line across them, below are the same objects aligned with each other.

 ![image](https://github.com/SamiUddin-tech/LiDAR_Camera_Fusion/assets/81253183/48fcf638-4b26-4b9e-9d82-a7c6480ad607)